-- A low MIC indicates higher susceptibility to the antimicrobial. - A high MIC indicates lower susceptibility and potential resistance to the antimicrobial leading to a higher risk of clinical failure.
+- A low MIC indicates higher susceptibility to the antimicrobial. - A high MIC indicates lower susceptibility and potential resistance to the antimicrobial.

 However, the interpretation of the MIC value is highly dependent on both the antimicrobial and the pathogen (for example, in the treatment of a cerebral spinal fluid infection, a low MIC for Streptococcus pneumoniae and ceftriaxone can still be considered as resistant because of likely reduced antimicrobial penetration of the brain barrier).